neginaresh/bike-sharing-demand-prediction/Readme.md

 This project provides a comprehensive analysis and predictive model for bike-sharing demand.
 It can help BoomBikes optimize their business strategy and prepare for increased demand post-pandemic.

+Calculating the R-squared score on the test set for evaluating this model:

-Train R-squire=0.844
+Train R-squared=0.844

-Test R-squire=0.7795
+Test R-squared=0.7795

-Train Adj-R-squire=0.841
+Train Adj-R-squared=0.841

-Test Adj-R-squire=0.832
+Test Adj-R-squared=0.832

-That seems a very good model.
+That looks like an excellent model.

 ## Contact